RPSebb/extractFromGrib2/README.md

 For each shortname present in each message from the grib2 file a json file will be created.<br>
 Each file will be named after his step value.<br>

-This program was made to extract weather from Meteo France AROME-OM INDIEN grib2 files.<br>
+This program was made to extract weather data from Meteo France AROME-OM INDIEN grib2 files.<br>